Haley gets endorsement from Gov. Chris Sununu ahead of pivotal New Hampshire primary

 Sununu, a frequent Trump critic, himself passed on entering the 2024 presidential race, arguing in June that Republican candidates with “no path to victory must have the courage to get out” of their party’s primary in order to stop Trump.

-“Donald Trump does not represent the Republican Party.
-He might be our nominee, but he doesn’t represent the future.
-He’s yesterday’s news,” Sununu told The Associated Press over the summer.
+“People are frustrated.
+Over the last eight years, we’ve had a president that’s more concerned about nap time and we’ve had a president that’s worried about his jail time.
+We’ve got to be able to move forward.
+That’s drama.
+That is chaos,” he said Tuesday.
+“So we’re not going to as a party bring someone forward that is constantly distracted with whatever nonsense and drama that the former president brings to the table.”

-At the time, a broad field of GOP candidates was angling for the party’s nomination, something Sununu argued only helped Trump’s effort.
+At the time Sununu decided against running, a broad field of GOP candidates was angling for the party’s nomination, something Sununu argued only helped Trump’s effort.
 Since then, the size has dwindled, a consolidation that in part has helped boost Haley, coupled with momentum from her performance in the four candidate debates.

 Trump won New Hampshire’s 2016 GOP presidential primary with just 35% of the vote.
 He went on to lose the state to his Democratic challenger in both the 2016 and 2020 elections.

-Sununu has stumped with several 2024 hopefuls — including Haley, DeSantis and Christie — as they’ve campaigned in his state, saying he would ultimately endorse one of the three.
-Elected to four two-year terms as governor, Sununu told Fox News last month he would help his chosen candidate “put together a ground game.
-I think we know how to do it pretty well here.”
+Sununu, who is in his fourth two-year term, has stumped with several 2024 hopefuls — including Haley, DeSantis and Christie — as they’ve campaigned in his state, saying he would ultimately endorse one of the three.
+Of the three, Christie has been by far the most critical of Trump.

+“This puts us down one vote in New Hampshire,” Christie spokesperson Karl Rickett said of Sununu’s endorsement.
+“And when Gov. Christie is back in Londonderry tomorrow, he’ll continue to tell the unvarnished truth about Donald Trump.”

+Asked whether Haley has been doing a sufficient job confronting Trump, Sununu said, “Oh, sure.”
+He acknowledged Christie has built his campaign around criticizing Trump, but said Haley has gone beyond telling voters what not to vote for.
+And Haley insisted she has explained her differences with Trump, including economic woes she blames on his administration.